leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 }
 ```

-In this file we include information about the citations.
 The existing content is just an example of an entry.
 For more on managing a bibliography, refer to the [BibTeX](https://ctan.org/pkg/bibtex) documentation.
 Or use a citation manager such as [Zotero](https://www.zotero.org) or [BibDesk](https://bibdesk.sourceforge.io), which produce a `.bib` file.

 </details>